-Creating and launching a product is one thing but developing and improving it is another.
-One of the best ways to do this is by absorbing as much feedback as possible through Customer Advisory Boards (CABs) and customer feedback loops.
+Creating and launching a product is one thing but developing and improving it is a whole other beast.
+One of the best ways to approach this is by absorbing as much feedback as possible through Customer Advisory Boards (CABs) and customer feedback loops.

-- How we at PMA carried out our first Customer Advisory Board.
+- How Product Marketing Alliance carried out its first Customer Advisory Board

-A Customer Advisory Board is a group of existing customers brought together on a regular basis to advise your company on forward-facing feedback on your product and strategic direction.
+Put simply, a Customer Advisory Board is a group of existing customers brought together on a regular basis to advise your company by providing forward-facing feedback on your product and strategic direction.

 CABs give customers the opportunity to share best practices and foster community building and networking among peers, whilst also deepening relationships with your company executives and product leaders.